-OUR ENVIRONMENTAL MANAGEMENT SYSTEM (EMS)
+ENVIRONMENTAL AND SOCIAL RISK MANAGEMENT SYSTEM (ESMS)

-Our environmental policy is developed within the TBC Group.
-Our Environmental Management System (EMS) is derived from this document and ensures that we comply with all applicable environmental, health, safety and occupational regulations and apply appropriate best practices, as well as take appropriate measures to ensure that our customers comply with their environmental and social responsibilities.
+Our environmental policy is developed in line with TBC Group's best practice and ensures that we comply with all applicable environmental, health, safety and occupational regulations and apply appropriate best practices, as well as take appropriate measures to ensure that our customers fulfill their environmental and social responsibilities.
 Our environmental policy is fully in line with Georgian environmental legislation, including the Law of Georgia on Environmental Protection and international best practices.
 The full policy is available at: www.tbcleasing.ge

-Since TBC Leasing is a relatively small-scale company, our environmental and social risk management functions are spread between the Organizational Risk Department and employees of the Credit Risk Department.
+Environmental and social risk management functions are spread between the Enterprise Risk Management Department and the Credit Risk Management division.
 Both units are under the risk director of the Company.
+TBC

-In 2020, TBC Leasing Risk and Commercial Officers underwent extensive training conducted by TBC Bank's ESRM team.
-The training covered the importance of environmental and social risks, ways of management and practical experience accumulated in the process.
+Leasing Risk and Commercial staff undergo extensive training on an annual basis, conducted by TBC Bank's ESRM team.
+The training covers the importance of environmental and social risks, ways of management and practical experience accumulated in the process.